-Lung cancer is the leading cause of death from malignant disease worldwide, with more deaths from lung cancer than from colon, breast and prostate cancer together and it causes an estimated 1.6 million deaths worldwide each year.46 Unfortunately, the great majority of lung cancers are diagnosed at an advanced stage, resulting in poor overall survival.47 Therefore, primary and secondary prevention and early detection are important to improve survival.

-There is evidence for an association between COPD and lung cancer that has been systematically confirmed in several epidemiological and observational cohort studies.^{42,48-50} These two diseases appear to share more than tobacco exposure as their common origin.
-Genetic susceptibility, epigenetic changes in DNA methylation, local pulmonary chronic inflammation and abnormal lung repair mechanisms present in COPD are also thought to be the most important potential contributors to lung cancer development.51-53 Whether the spirometric severity of airflow obstruction is directly or inversely associated with a greater risk for lung cancer development remains controversial.^{50,54} The association between lung cancer and degree of emphysema is stronger than that existing between lung cancer and degree of airflow obstruction and the greatest risk is observed in subjects with the combination of emphysema diagnosed by CT and airflow obstruction determined by spirometry.^{55,56}
+Lung cancer is the leading cause of death from malignant disease worldwide, with more deaths from lung cancer than from colon, breast and prostate cancer together and it causes an estimated 1.6 million deaths worldwide each year.(46) Unfortunately, the great majority of lung cancers are diagnosed at an advanced stage, resulting in poor overall survival.(47) Therefore, primary, and secondary prevention and early detection are important to improve survival.
+There is evidence for an association between COPD and lung cancer that has been systematically confirmed in several epidemiological and observational cohort studies.(42,48-50) These two diseases appear to share more than tobacco exposure as their common origin.
+Genetic susceptibility, epigenetic changes in DNA methylation, local pulmonary chronic inflammation and abnormal lung repair mechanisms present in COPD are also thought to be the most important potential contributors to lung cancer development.(51-53) Whether the spirometric severity of airflow obstruction is directly or inversely associated with a greater risk for lung cancer development remains controversial.(50,54) The association between lung cancer and degree of emphysema is stronger than that existing between lung cancer and degree of airflow obstruction determined by spirometry.(55,56) The best preventive measure for lung cancer (as it is for COPD) is smoking prevention and in smokers, smoking cessation.(57)